rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

       - AWS IAM User
       - AWS Access Key ID
       - AWS Secret Access Key
+  - Ensure that you have the right permissions as well as detailed [here](https://docs.aws.amazon.com/ROSA/latest/userguide/security-iam-awsmanpol.html) and [here](https://docs.openshift.com/rosa/rosa_architecture/rosa-sts-about-iam-resources.html)
 ### AWS CLI (`aws`):
   - Install from [here](https://aws.amazon.com/cli/) if you have not already.
   - Configure the CLI: